zhunan123/CS514_Assignment7/README.md

         If you choose to press 3, you will be promoted to search new songs

-Notes for Maven running: Hi Professor Brooks, Maven should run just fun.
+Notes for Maven running: Hi Professor Brooks, Maven should run just fine.
 I have installed couple dependencies like maven-site-plug, maven-project-info-reports-plugin it should be able to generate Java docs, run unit test and compiled a jar.